bluedragon1221/papa_stories/md/45_Two_Funerals_and_a_Wedding.md

 ---
 title: Two Funerals and a Wedding
+lesson: Death is not a tragedy in the eternal perspective
 ---

 The first two funerals I attended in my life were years and miles apart.